 5. Discover the story

 There are many different ways to do this.
 One of the techniques is intelligently marking or annotating your book.
 Analytical reading has rules and a structure.
 Picking up a book and reading it from page one doesn’t cut it for analytical reading.
-If you do that, you’re not truly grasping the contents of the book.
+If you do that, you’re not truly grasping the book’s contents.
 It doesn’t necessarily apply to books that you read for entertainment.
 Books for entertainment can be read without going into full analytical reading mode, although they have their own rules.

 - You need to know the genre of the book as well as the setting and type of content.

-If you engage in inspection, reading, or skimming, it can be done.
+It can be done by observing, reading, or skimming.
 You read a title subtitle, Table of Contents, glance at the pretty face and dust jacket, and you probably get a general idea of what that particular title is all about.

 - You should state the unity of the whole book in a single sentence or at most a few sentences.